cem-altuner/ssh/generate-ssh.md

-## **Generating a new SSH key**
+## **Generating a new SSH key and adding to ssh-agent**
 &nbsp;

-If you don't already have an SSH key, you must generate a new SSH key.
+If you don't have any SSH key, you must generate a new SSH key to use for authentication.
+If you want to check your existing SSH keys follow instructions at [Checking for existing SSH keys](./check-ssh.md)

 1. In order to generate ssh-key, run the code below by adding your e-mail address you use on github.